Roll past advisors’ images to read more about them. List below is in alphabetic order, not order of importance!

 Paul Belanger: Research background in micropaleontogy as applied to paleoceanography and paleoclimatology.
 He had a career in the Oil and Gas industry and as a High School teacher.
 Paul Joined our Board in 2021 and also sits on the Board of the Sound Water Stewards.

 Shelley Jaye: BS and MS in Geology.
 Research focus on igneous and metamorphic petrology.
 Recent transplant to Port Townsend from Northern Virginia.
 Physical Scientist at the National Geospatial Intelligence Agency for 15 years.
 Geoscience educator in Virginia for the past 20 years, teaching introductory courses in geology, mineralogy and field geology of the Northern Rockies.
 Currently teaching remotely for Northern Virginia Community College and writing a free open-source textbook for Historical Geology.

 Keith Norlin: BSc Geology, University of Wisconsin.
 Licensed Professional Geologist (PG).
 Retired exploration geologist with journal publications.
 Currently working on Seismic Investigation of an Ordovician carbonate reef in the onshore Canning Basin.
 Keith has worked in Australia and the Basin and Range, and moved to Port Townsend from Utah five years ago.

-Carol Serdar Tepper: Born and raised in southern Puget Sound; Master’s work included a description and analysis of a large landslide and related salmon impacts; Licensed Geologist, 20+ years as a Washington State regulator (current); and formerly WA State Secondary Science Teacher, 10 years which included developing a middle-school science curriculum based on Pacific Salmon life history and habitat.
-Carol gleefully retired from the WA Dept. of Ecology in Jan.
-2022–now she’s a free women.
+Carol Serdar (Tepper): Born and raised in southern Puget Sound; Master’s work included a description and analysis of a large landslide and related salmon impacts; Licensed Geologist, 20+ years Washington State Dept. of Ecology; and formerly WA State Secondary Science Teacher, 10 years which included developing a middle-school science curriculum based on Pacific Salmon life history and habitat.
+Carol gleefully retired in February 2022–she’s been a free woman for a year now.